Florida Entomological Society - Manuscript Preparation Guidelines

 Teresa DuChene, P.O.
 Box 1007, Lutz, FL 33548-1007, USA; phone: (813)

 903-9234, e-mail: firstname.lastname@example.org.

 SUBMISSION: Upload an original manuscript as an electronic version

-Once you create a username and password, it is an easy 5-step process
+Once you create a username and password and complete the submission

 asked to save and continue before moving to the next step.
 For the